-The following entities have participated in financing the project: the European Investment Bank (EIB) with 12.72 million euro; the West Macedonia Urban Development Fund (Jessica) with 12.72 million euro; the National Bank of Greece, which finances the VAT paid for the construction of the Project, with 5.6 million euro; and the companies that participate in the share capital of EPADYM SA, i.e. AKTOR CONCESSIONS SA and HELECTOR SA, with own funds amounting to 16.96 million euro.
+The following entities have participated in financing the project: the European Investment Bank (EIB) with 12.72 million euro; the West Macedonia Urban Development Fund (Jessica) with 12.72 million euro; the National Bank of Greece, which finances the VAT paid for the construction of the Project, with 5.6 million euro; and the companies that participate in the share capital of EPADYM SA, i.e. AKTOR CONCESSIONS SA and HELECTOR SA, with own funds amounting to 12.72 million euro.
 On 22/05/2019, the shares of AKTOR CONCESSIONS SA were acquired by ELECTOR SA.

 The construction of the plant was completed in June 2017 (10/6/2017) and it is in operation since then.
 The construction of the project was realised in accordance with its approved time frame, which provided for the relevant services to be made available on 10/06/2017.
-One person was employed during the fiscal year.

-On 24/03/2021 the Program Contract was signed between DIADYMA (Waste Management System of Western Macedonia) and the "Solid Waste Management Agency at the Management Unit of Corfu ("SY.DI.SA. of the Prefecture of Corfu) for the reception and processing in the WPU of Western Macedonia of 27,500 tons by the Municipalities of Corfu for 2021 and for each of the years 2022 and 2023, or as these will be determined by the relevant approval ministerial decisions.
+During the year, 85.259 tons of conventional garbage (waste from the project's coverage area, i.e. the Region of Western Macedonia) were received.
+On 24/03/2021 the Program Contract was signed between DIADYMA (Waste Management System of Western Macedonia) and the "Solid Waste Management Agency at the Management Unit of Corfu ("SY.DI.SA. of the Prefecture of Corfu) for the reception and processing in the WPU of Western Macedonia of 27,500 tons by the Municipalities of Corfu for 2022 and for each of the years 2023 and 2024, or as these will be determined by the relevant approval ministerial decisions.
 Respectively and for the implementation of the said Program Contract on 06/04/2021, a Contract for the Management of Non-Conventional Waste was signed between DIADYMA and EPADYM SA.
-20,311.78 tons of waste from the Municipalities of Corfu were served at the WPU of Western Macedonia in 2021.
+25,228.45 tons of waste from the Municipality of Corfu were served at the WPU of Western Macedonia in 2022.